nlehuen/babble/README.md

 Language features :

 - [ ] interactive mode (since we're interpreted, why not make the most of it ?).
 - [ ] better, more user-friendly error reports.
 Right now parsing & runtime errors are VERY messy.
+A little more HODORing could go a long way towards helping Hodor grasp the delicate concepts of the language.
 - [ ] type checking.
 - [ ] type inference.
 - [ ] object model (class, method, inheritance).